hanielrolemberg/computerscience/Basic_Software_Programming/python/Projects/i-manage/readme.md

 - [Usage](#usage)

 ## Features
+## Front-End Development

+*Layout and Design*

+- **Header:**
+  - Fixed at the top of the page with navigation links and a logo.
+  - The header is styled with a background color and box-shadow for better visibility.

+- **Main Content:**
+  - Centralized with appropriate padding and margin adjustments.
+  - Container for goal details includes shadow and rounded corners for a clean look.

+- **Buttons:**
+  - Styled with consistent colors and hover effects.
+  - Buttons include primary, danger, and action styles, with hover transitions for better user experience.

+- **Forms:**
+  - Forms for creating, updating, and deleting goals.
+  - Labels and inputs are styled for alignment and readability.
+  - Buttons within forms are centered and have consistent styling.

+- **Navigation Links:**
+  - Navigation links styled to remove unwanted shadows and maintain consistency with the overall design.
+  - Links are given a hover effect to enhance user interaction.

+*Styling*

+- **CSS Variables:**
+  - Utilized CSS variables (`:root`) for primary, secondary, and accent colors to ensure consistency across the application.

+- **Responsive Design:**
+  - Layout and components are designed to be responsive and adjust based on screen size.

+- **Alignment and Spacing:**
+  - Adjusted margins, padding, and alignment to ensure that elements such as titles, descriptions, and buttons are properly aligned and spaced.

+*Changes and Fixes*

+- **Button Shadow Removal:**
+  - Adjusted CSS to remove unwanted shadows from navigation buttons.

+- **Centralization of Content:**
+  - Ensured that the main content and other elements are centered properly on the page.

+- **Title and Description Alignment:**
+  - Ensured that titles and descriptions within forms are aligned correctly.

+## Back-End Development

 - **User Authentication and Authorization**
 User Registration: Allows new users to sign up for the application.